noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

   - i.e. a db transaction, where everything is rolledback when anything fails
   - while a transaction is being applied, no other transaction can alter the blockchain
   - is always cryptographically signed by the sender (creator)
-    - e.g. ensures that only the person holding th keys to the account can transfer money from it
+    - ensures that only the person holding the keys to the account can transfer money from it
-    - must be included in a block to be added to the blockchain
+    - must be included in a block being being added to the blockchain
-- block: a bunlde of transactions; executed and distributed among all participating nodes
+- block: a bundle of transactions; validated by miners and distributed among all participating nodes
   - if two transactions in a block contradict each other, the one that comes first will succeed and the conflicting transctions discarded
-  - blocks are added in ethereum every 17 seconds
+  - blocks are added in ethereum ~17 seconds
 - mining: the block selection algorithm
 - wei: 10\*\*18 ether
 - ether: ethereums currency
 - natspec: triple-slash comments `/// like this` that will be shown when the user is asked to confirm a transaction or when an error is displayed
+  - should come directly before all fns, state vars, etc
-- replay attacks: when a signed message is reused to clai authorization for a second action
+- replay attacks: when a signed message is reused to claim authorization for a second action
   - prevent these by signing the msg with a nonce (number of transactions sent by the account)
   - ^ the smart contract will check if a nonce is used multiple times
   - ReceiverPays smart contract: vulnerable to these type of attacks
     - can occur when the owner deploys the contract, makes some payments, and then destroys the contract
-    - later the owner redeploys the smart contract again, but the new instance doesnt know nonces used in the previous deployment, so the attacker can use the old messages wiht hte new contract instance
+    - later the owner redeploys the smart contract again, but the new instance doesnt know nonces used in the previous deployment, so the attacker can use the old messages with the new contract instance
     - protect against these by
       - including the contract address in the signed message provided to the buyer
       - and ensure a condition exists within the contract that only messages containing the correct address will be accepted

 ## basics

-- strongly typed language
-- source code files end with `.sol`
-- state/storage vars: exist for the life of the contract, and started in the blockchain as part of the contract
-- events: events and logs emitted by the contract; dApps can listen for and react to these events
-- functions:
-- All identifiers (contract names, function names and variable names) are restricted to the ASCII character set.
-It is possible to store UTF-8 encoded data in string variables.

 ### best practices